-The Red Underwear and Other Stories: Tales from Prague
+The Red Underwear And Other Stories: Tales From Prague

 Prague is simply stunning.
 The capital of Czech, it is a city beautified by amazing medieval architecture, numerous nature parks, theatre spaces and a cultural diversity.
 The country itself is only 10 million people strong.
 Like a clock that clock reverses back in time, the city gives a kind of perfect relaxation and artistic inspiration in the backdrop of exploration and photography.
 It is a city that was built to be romanticised.